randlabs/walgo-vault/README.md

 If the vault was already registered it throws an error.
 Sender: user registering Vault
 arg0: str:register

-arg1 = addr:vault address
+acc0 = vault address

+TESTME

 ### User Deposit

 User deposits ALGOs to the Vault.
 App keeps track of the amount of algos deposited without rewards.

 * Tx1:
-Sender: user Vault owner
+Sender: Vault owner
-arg0 = str:deposit
+arg0 = str:deposit-algos

-arg1 = addr:vault address
+acc0 = vault address

 * Tx2:
 To: Vault address